Copper Breaks State Park: History

 Originally, Copper Breaks was part of the land held by the Comanche and Kiowa.
 Comanche mound sites can be found in Hardeman County, but not in the park itself.
-Purchased from a private landowner in 1970, the state park opened to the public in 1974.
+From the late 1940s and through the 1960s, the Gosage family owned the land and let the community use it for recreational use.
+In the 1970s, The State of Texas purchased the property and it was opened in stages by the TPWD between 1972 and 1974.